-The cash flow calculation process is automatic based upon the quarterly performance metrics shown on Preqin Pro.
-Each time data is imported into this database, several quality checks are carried out to check the data from all sources for each fund - these are cross-checked against each other, as well as against historical data, to identify and remove/correct any reporting errors.
+The cash-flow calculation process is automatic, based upon the quarterly performance metrics shown on Preqin Pro.
+Each time data is imported, several quality checks are carried out on the data from all sources for each fund - these are cross-checked against each other, as well as against historical data, to identify and remove/correct any reporting errors.